Yuubi-san/dimensional/README.md

 `sleep_for(​dur( 2*sqrt(​2*h/g0) ))`, still, the decision to forgo concept‐based
-signatures for standard duration‐taking functions to favor one single `duration` template was a considerable loss for the generality of standard library, which–outside STL–is already modest at best (ah, the omnipresence of `std::​string`…).
+signatures for standard duration‐taking functions to favor one single `duration` template was a considerable loss for the generality of standard library, which—outside STL—is already modest at best (ah, the omnipresence of `std::​string`…).
 Welp, at least we are spared from obviating the cast by turning deduction off, as in `std::​this_thread::​sleep_for<​long long, std::nano>( 2*sqrt(​2*h/g0) )`.